bahlolab/FoundHaplo/Documentation/Prepare known disease haplotypes.md

 * GENOTYPEHARMONIZER_JAR : Path to GenotypeHarmonizer.jar
 * PLINK_TOOL_EXECUTABLE : Path to Plink executable

-2. Impute the generated VCF file in FoundHaplo/temp/ using Michigan imputation server with 1000G phase 3 V5 (GRCh37/hg19) as reference panel with the hg19 human genome build.
+2. Impute the generated VCF file in FoundHaplo/temp/ using Michigan imputation server (Genotype Imputaion Minimac 4) with 1000G phase 3 V5 (GRCh37/hg19) as reference panel with the hg19 human genome build.
 Use below parameters when using [Michigan imputation server](https://imputationserver.sph.umich.edu/).

 Do not filter for imputation quality yet (keep rsq Filter off).